import1bones/simplex-engine/docs/architecture.md

 ## Advantages

 - **Unified Python Stack:** All subsystems use Python, enabling dynamic development and debugging.
+- **Event-Driven Extensibility:** The event system allows for scalable, decoupled subsystem communication and future feature growth.
+- **Robust Error Handling:** Subsystems include error handling and logging for reliability and easier debugging.
+- **Centralized Configuration:** Supports extensible configuration management for engine and game settings.
 - **Rapid Prototyping:** Immediate feedback and hot-reloading for faster iteration.
 - **Extensible:** Easily add or replace components thanks to modular design.
 - **Performance:** Designed to leverage improving hardware for better runtime efficiency.

 ## Summary

 The simplex-engine architecture prioritizes developer experience, flexibility, and future-proofing.
-By combining ECS, modern rendering, physics, and scripting in Python, it empowers creators to build complex interactive systems with minimal friction.
+By combining ECS, modern rendering, physics, scripting, and an event-driven approach in Python, it empowers creators to build complex interactive systems with minimal friction.
+Centralized configuration, robust error handling, and demo scenes further support maintainability and onboarding for new developers.